coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 RZ(pi/4) 1
 ```

-Using software engineering terminology, we say we've _compiled_ the `CZ` matrix into the native operations of an IBM quantum computer.
+Using software engineering terminology, we say we've _compiled_ the `XY(pi/3)` matrix into the native operations of an IBM quantum computer.
 In quilc's output, the numbers `0` and `1` denote how to do the Kronecker products.
 For example, the syntax

 ```
 A 1